Villadelfia/intrusive-thoughts/readme.md

 # Intrusive Thoughts License

-This code is licensed as All Rights Reserved to me, Hana Nova.
-It is on github solely for educational purposes.
+The code of Intrusive Thoughts is licensed under the GNU AGPLv3 license.
+Please read the LICENSE file for more information.

+The backend code supporting saving of preferences and the mesh and hud designs remain All Rights Reserved.
+Copyright 2020-2022 Randy Thiemann/Hana Nova.